Sociail · Security

 Who else processes your data.

 Sociail uses a small set of subprocessors to deliver the service — hosting, authentication, AI model providers, support, analytics, and email infrastructure.
-Each operates under a written data processing agreement.
+We use vendors under data-processing terms appropriate to the service.

 Subprocessor categories